hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

 ``mr_secref_file``
     type: string.

     The name of the file with the list of secondary references.
-Can be generated with ``tools/ccmc/generate_mr_input_file.py``.
+Can be generated with ``tools/ccmc/generate_mr_input_file.py``, to see the available options, run
+    .. code_block:: bash
+        $ generate_mr_input_file.py -h

+    When the ``compress`` flag is specified, only necessary references (those that are neccessary to span the active space uniquely) are generated, without the flag every single determinant in the active space is generated.

+    The ``--nfrozen`` option is used to minimize the size of the ``secref`` file, where the frozen core electrons are not included in the bitstrings, and instead the `mr_n_frozen` option is written into the Lua input file and passed to HANDE, to be added back in when secondary references are initialised.

+    The ``-l`` option is related to the size of the active space, such that a l-fold excitation can reach the 'middle' determinant (for a :math:`(6e,6o)` active space for nitrogen molecule, this would be a
+    three-fold excitation from the ground into all six orbitals being singly occupied (:math:`M_s = 0` of course).

 ``mr_n_frozen``
     type: integer.